Tawa and Porirua Bus Service Review

 The changes outlined here are the result of multiple community engagement and feedback sessions held locally, both in person and online.
 This includes formal consultation through the Regional Public Transport Plan, which was adopted in June 2025.
 As we look to improve our services, we want to better understand how these changes might affect your travel.

-We want to hear from the communities who rely on these Porirua and Tawa bus services.
+We wanted to hear from the communities who rely on these Porirua and Tawa bus services.

-Read through the proposed changes for each service below and join us for an information session to learn what’s proposed for your area and how we’ll support any transition.
+We shared information about the proposed changes for each service and invited the community via mail drop, posters and social posts, to join us at one of our information sessions to learn and feedback on the proposed changed and how we’ll support any transition.

-You can also submit any feedback or questions you may have using the feedback form at the bottom of this page.
+We allowed submissions of any feedback or questions through the feedback form at the bottom of this page, which has since closed.

 Tawa Community Centre